-Under ASC 606, an entity recognizes revenue when or as it satisfies a performance obligation by transferring software license or software related services to the customer, either at a point in time or over time.
+Under IFRS 15, an entity recognizes revenue when or as it satisfies a performance obligation by transferring software license or software related services to the customer, either at a point in time or over time.
 When the Company enters into a contract for the sale of software license which does not require significant implementation services, and the customer receives the rights to use the perpetual or term-based software license, the Company recognizes revenue from the sale of the software license at the time of delivery, when the customer receives control of the software license.
 The software license is considered a distinct performance obligation recognized at a point-in-time, as the customer can benefit from the software on its own or together with other readily available resources.
 Revenue from long term contracts which involve significant implementation, customization, or integration of the Company's software license to customer-specific requirements are considered as one performance obligation satisfied over-time.
 The underlying deliverable is owned and controlled by the customer and does not create an asset with an alternative use to the Company.
 The Company recognizes revenue of such contracts over time using cost inputs, which recognize revenue and gross profit as work is performed based on a ratio between actual costs incurred compared to the total estimated costs for the contract, to measure progress toward completion of its performance obligations.
 Provisions for estimated losses on uncompleted contracts are made in the period in which such losses are first determined, in the amount of the estimated loss for the entire contract.
-During the years ended December 31, 2019, 2020 and 2021, no material estimated losses were identified.

-In addition, the Company provides professional services that do not involve significant customization to customer-specific specifications.
-For contracts that do not involve significant customization to customer-specific specifications (typically staffing or consulting services) revenue is recognized as the services are performed, either on a straight-line basis or based on the hours of services that were provided to the customer, in accordance with the terms of the contracts.
+In addition, the Company provides professional services that do not involve significant customization to customer-specific specifications (typically staffing or consulting services).
+The revenue is recognized as the services are performed, either on a straight-line basis or based on the hours of services that were provided to the customer, in accordance with the terms of the contracts.